 Following remote briefings families will have a one on one question and answer session with PHA staff.
 PHA staff will document in families file completion of the Q&A session when remote briefing is utilized.

-Briefing Packet [24 CFR 982.301(b)]
+Briefing Packet [24 CFR 982.301(b) ; New HCV GB, Housing Search and Leasing, p.
+7]

 Documents and information provided in the briefing packet must include the following: